Overview and Resources

 Beware of Stimulus Check Scams: As the nation grapples with COVID-19, cybercriminals are on the prowl.
 Learn how to protect yourself, family, and personal information.

 DOR is actively monitoring the latest developments and is following guidance from the Department of Public Health and the federal Centers for Disease Control and Prevention with respect to the coronavirus outbreak.
-Governor Baker has issued orders that we are following, including the closing of physical workplaces and facilities to non-essential workers, customers and the public from noon on March 24 until noon on May 4.
+Governor Baker has issued orders that we are following, including the closing of physical workplaces and facilities to non-essential workers, customers and the public from March 24 until May 18.
+Learn more about Governor Bakers four-phase plan approach to reopen business.

 Personal Income Tax deadline extended